Operation 1111: Creation of Alpha Military Region

+Fighting continues around Mobye

+In mid-May fighting was reported around Mobye forcing civilians to flee.
+Drone recon followed by artillery strikes as well reported with negative effects on rice cultivation.

 Demoso

-The Irrawaddy reports that on 19 August 2025 the Tatmadaw claims to have captured Demoso.
+The Irrawaddy reports that on 19 August 2025, the Tatmadaw claims to have captured Demoso.
 Demoso was captured by the Karenni during offensive in November 2023.
 The Karenni still hold strategic ground in the Township itself and battle is ongoing for Nanmekhon town.
-While AP news reports Tatmadaw launch an 16-day operation to take the town.
-Saying that photos of soldiers who recaptured the town were taken from in front of the hospital, fire department and town hall and published in the military government's news papers.
+AP news reports that the Tatmadaw launches a 16-day operation to take the town.
+Saying that photos of soldiers who recaptured the town were taken from in front of the hospital, fire department, and town hall and published in the military government's newspapers.
 DVB reports in the 16 days of fighting, that started on 4 August, Demoso fell on the 19th.
 With at least six dead resistance fighters, whose bodies have been recovered.
 With the Junta admitting casualties as well, but refusing to state how many.
 On 10 August KNDF announced they were closing the Hpruso–Demoso road.
 Myanmar now says the town of Demoso has changed hands but much of Demoso township is still in Karenni hands.
-While Karenni resiatance denies the Junta has taken 'full control' of the town and saying there is still fierce fighting ongoing for the control of the town.
-Admitting however that the centre of the town has been taken by Tatmadaw from the Karenni.
-The Junta is currently deploying 300 troops to take Dawngankhar Village of Demoso town.
+While Karenni resistance denies the Junta has taken 'full control' of the town and says there is still fierce fighting ongoing for the control of the town.
+Admitting however, that the centre of the town has been taken by Tatmadaw from the Karenni.
+The Junta is currently deploying 300 troops to take the Dawngankhar Village of Demoso town.
 With the Tatmadaw deploying heavy artillery, airstrikes, battle tanks and drones.
-Demoso has also become an refugee hub for those fleeing war, many of whom now have to flee again.
+Demoso has also become a refugee hub for those fleeing war, many of whom now have to flee again.
 KNDF is urging people to avoid the Loikaw-Demoso-Hpruso Highway.
-This battle is part of the still ongoing Operation Yan Naing Min, with the latest offenaives also being part of this operation on the Tatmadaw side.
+This battle is part of the still ongoing Operation Yan Naing Min, with the latest offensives also being part of this operation on the Tatmadaw side.

-By the end of August reports of fighting in Ngwetaung village, Demoso township were raging.
+By the end of August, reports of fighting in Ngwetaung village, Demoso township, were raging.
 15 Tatmadaw reported dead.
-Also only half of Demoso town is said to be under Tatmadaw control with Karenni still saying the contest is ongoing for the town.
-With fight for control over the Demoso-Hpruso road reported.
-Tatmadaw is said to want to use Demoso to supply its forces Hpruso Township, as well as in Bawlakhe Township.
+Also, only half of Demoso town is said to be under Tatmadaw control, with Karenni still saying the contest is ongoing for the town.
+A fight for control over the Demoso-Hpruso road is reported.
+Tatmadaw is said to want to use Demoso to supply its forces in Hpruso Township, as well as in Bawlakhe Township.

 As of early September, despite claims of fighting by the Karenni resistance, many news agencies still list Demoso in Tatmadaw hands.
 With 106 civilians reported killed since January alone.

 Kantarawaddy reports fighting 'in and around' Demoso.
 Incl. that Junta troops have now reach the Hpruso Township border.
 With serious impacts on refugees who now are again on the road.
 Arbitrary executions of two civilians reported to have taken place on the 8th by Tatmadaw Padawdu village.
 With KNDF claiming they have drone footage of Tatmadaw employing human shield tactics on the 18th of August.